-|Moray Bee Dinosaurs are an informal, virtual and diverse group of beekeepers.
+Moray Beekeeping Dinosaurs are an informal, virtual and diverse group of beekeepers.
 We have no committee, no governors, no assets and have but one common aim and that is to promote beekeeping and the welfare of the honey bee without an excess of red tape and other items being introduced into our Beekeeping Associations.

 We meet regularly during the summer to exchange stories, information and ideas.
 We are base just to the east of Inverness - Scotland

-But, as Carson so eloquently put it in a CBS documentary in 1964 .....
+Rachel Carson so eloquently put it in a CBS documentary in 1964 .....

 "As man proceeds toward his announced goal of conquest of nature, he has written a depressing record of destruction, directed not only against the earth he inhabits but against the life that shares it with him"